LED: Light Enhanced Depth Estimation at Night: Real World Scenarios

 \section{Real World Scenarios}

 To collect our real-world dataset, we made a prototype on a real car.
 We used an IDS U3-36L0XC camera and an Ouster OS1-128 LiDAR (Rev 7).
 Regarding the HD headlight, we opt for the Digital Micromirror Device technology, which offer the greatest resolution ($<$0.015°) with a horizontal FOV of 14° and vertical FOV of 7°.
 All the hardware was mounted on the roof of the car.
 This novel setup allowed us to test LED under another projector-camera configuration.
-Ground truth annotation was made using LiDAR data, aggregated and densified thanks to Exwayz software \cite{exwayz_3dm}.
+Ground truth annotation was made using LiDAR data, aggregated and densified following DOC-Depth method \cite{de2025doc} and thanks to Exwayz software \cite{exwayz_3dm}.
 Due to the high resolution of the headlight we were able to collect data with smaller cell size than in simulation, giving more insight into pattern resolution impact.
-Model's performances on the dataset demonstrate LED capabilities on complex real-world scenarios.
-We showcase more qualitative results in \cref{fig:sup_quali_real}.
-A video of Depthformer (LED 0.25°) qualitative results on our real-world dataset is available in the supplementary material.
+The performance of our model on this dataset demonstrate LED capabilities on complex real-world scenarios.
+We illustrate additional qualitative results in \cref{fig:sup_quali_real}.
+A video of DepthFormer (LED 0.25°) qualitative results on our real-world dataset is available in the supplementary material.